BEING UPFRONT: A Pictorial Guide to Bodacious Women in Anime--Page 10 (T-W)

 Pheremone Lip

 Note: You may be more used to the spelling "Lamune," due to the fansubs, but I've had the soft drink that it's named after--in Japan--and it was spelled "ramune" in Romaji on the can, so that's how I'm spelling it here.
-Oh, if you were wondering, it's great stuff.
-Kind of like Sprite with extra citrus kick.
+If you were wondering, it's great stuff.
+Kind of like Sprite with extra citrus kick and just a little less sugar.

 Just a Line.